tutek1/DTLabs/07_Animation&Physics/lab07.md

 This lab will focus on learning about the three ways of making/using **Animations**.
 We will create the animation behavior of our player character, shooting, and a moving platform.

 Then we will learn about **Physics** and make the player interact with `RigidBody3D` nodes.
-We will also check out **joints**, which can be used to make complex physics behavior.
+We will also check out **joints**, which can be used to create complex physics behavior.

 In a bullet point format, we will:
 - Look at the **changes I made** in the project, such as.